Regrets, I’ve had a few.

 Ultimately the dispute was resolved in my favor: the seller refunded me and did not require the pan to be returned.
 I suspect that by then we both knew that this pan was not worth it.
 I ended up retinning the pan and giving it away.

 What I should have done: I should have measured the pot when I received it and checked it against the listing.
 If I’d done that, I would probably have noticed further discrepancies: the pot was 2mm thick, 22cm diameter, and 10cm tall, while the listing claimed it was 3mm thick, 24.5cm diameter, and 11cm tall.
-Even though the pot in my hands matched the photo, it didn’t match multiple specifications in the listing, and as I could clearly document, I had bought the pot based on those specifications.
-The seller had sent me the wrong pot.
+The seller obviously sent me the wrong pot.